Support the climate strikes

 The UK movement has four demands of the government:

-Here are three things you can do to support the upcoming youth strike:
+Here are five things you can do to support the upcoming strike:

 + Write to your local school.